doceazedo/unttv/README.md

 UNTTV provides a simplified, cached, and anonymous layer to make the Twitch API more enjoyable!

-The name and concept is inspired by [UNGH](https://github.com/unjs/ungh).

 ## How it works?

-We use an auto-refreshing token so you can use this UNTTV anywhere.
-To prevent getting rate limited by Twitch we — ironically — have a limit of **50 requests per minute** per IP.
+We use an auto-refreshing token, so you can use this UNTTV from any location.
+To avoid hitting Twitch's rate limits, we have a limit of **100 requests per minute** per IP.

-We also cache results on Upstash to avoid beating the Twitch API too much and to provide quick responses.
+We also cache results to reduce load on the Twitch API and provide faster responses.
 By default, results are **cached for 5 minutes**.
-Cached responses don't count towards your limit.
-You can find out if a response is cached by checking if it has a `X-Cached` header.
+Cached responses don't count towards your rate limit.
+To determine if a response is cached, check for the presence of an "X-Cached" header.

 ## Who's using it?